Limitations of Google Analytics

-There are two sources of unwanted information which will lead to over reporting:
+There are two sources of unwanted information which will lead to over-reporting:

 - Internal traffic - by default data provided through GCC analytics includes traffic from internal users.
 This is not necessarily unwanted but if you are interested in the traffic to your pages by the general public, you will need to make arrangements to use the "External Traffic only" view.

-Because we use the free version of Google Analytics we do not get 100% of the traffic in every report.
+Because we use the free version of Google Analytics we do not get 100% of the traffic does track in every report.
 You can increase accuracy on some reports but this still does not use all traffic.

 Some tracking needs setting up

 Google Analytics automatically tracks standard web pages but not things like file downloads and clicks through to external links or to open email programs.
-These have to be set up and the code injected to web page.
+These have to be set up and the code injected into the web page.
 (We use Google Tag Manager to do this but it's a specialist tool for which you need additional training.)